4-H Clubs - Henderson County

 How to get involved if current 4-H Club(s) are not currently accepting new members?

-Start a new 4-H Club!
 We welcome the opportunity for additional clubs within Henderson County!
-All you need are at least 5 youth from 3 different families and a caring adult volunteer.
-4-H Clubs can cover a wide range of topics such as science, livestock, horses, service projects, robotics, art, etc. or all of the above!
-Learn more about Volunteering with 4-H and/or Starting a 4-H Club.
+All you need are at least 5 youth from 3 different families and two caring adult volunteers.
+4-H Clubs can cover a wide range of topics such as science, livestock, horses, service projects, robotics, art, etc., or all of the above as a community Club!

 We will provide training and mentors.
 Contact Hannah_Peeler@ncsu.edu or call (828) 697-4891 to see about the possibility of organizing a club in your community.